samirchoudhuri/ITGE/README.md

 # ITGE
-Image based Tapered Gridded Estimator
+Image based Tapered Gridded Estimator to measure the angular power spectrum.
+It applied the tapering window function in the image plane.